 The extension will be applied to everyone who holds PSS status, including those who applied via the Zambrano and Surinder Singh routes.

-You will be notified of the extension.
-Your UKVI Account will be updated with the extension.
+You will be notified of the extension once it has been applied.
+Your UKVI Account will be updated with the new date for your status expiry.

-The Home Office has committed to implementing the judgment of the High Court which means that no PSS holder will see their EUSS status expire by virtue of failure to make a further application to the scheme.
+The Home Office has committed to implementing the judgment of the High Court which means that no pre-settled status holder will see their EUSS status expire by virtue of failure to make a further application to the scheme.

-Those who still hold PSS at the end of the 2-year extension will be subject to further arrangements to ensure that they do not lose their rights where they continue to meet the underlying eligibility conditions.
+Those who still hold pre-settled status at the end of the 5-year extension will be subject to further arrangements to ensure that they do not lose their rights where they continue to meet the underlying eligibility conditions.
 We are still clarifying with the Home Office the exact nature of those arrangements.

-This should not happen as all holders of PSS who have not yet switched to SS will see their PSS extended by 2 years shortly before the date on which their PSS grant would have otherwise been due to expire.
+This should not happen as all holders of pre-settled status who have not yet switched to settled status will see their pre-settled status extended by 5 years shortly before the date on which their pre-settled status would have otherwise been due to expire.

-If your PSS expires without extension citizens should immediately contact the Settlement Resolution Centre.
+If your pre-settled status has not had a 5-year extension applied, you should immediately contact the Settlement Resolution Centre.
 You should also report a complaint to the IMA via our online complaints portal so it can consider such issues in its assessment of the plans.

 Yes.
 Details of organisations that can support citizens with their applications can be found at Get help applying to the EU Settlement Scheme – GOV.UK (www.gov.uk)